binance-chain/docs-site/docs/smart-chain/wallet/wallet_api.md

 - Detect which Binance Smart Chain network the user is connected to
 - Get the user's Binance Smart Chain account(s)

-The snippet at the top of this page is sufficient for detecting the provider.
 You can learn how to accomplish the other two by reviewing the snippet in the [Using the Provider section](#using-the-provider).

 The provider API is all you need to create a full-featured web3 application.